Jean-François de Gondi

 Jean-François de Gondi (1584 – 21 March 1654) was the first archbishop of Paris, from 1622 to 1654.

+Life

+Gondi was born in Paris.
 He was the son of Albert de Gondi and Claude Catherine de Clermont.
 He was a member of the Gondi family, which had held the bishopric of Paris for nearly a century, and would continue to do so after him.
 Jean-François succeeded his brother Henri de Gondi.
 Henri had himself succeeded his uncle Pierre de Gondi (1533–1616), cardinal and commendatory abbot of the abbeys of Saint-Aubin-d'Angers, La Chaume, Sainte-Croix de Quimperlé and Buzay.

 He refused his blessing to the Company of the Blessed Sacrament, even though Louis XIII wrote him a personal letter in 1631 requesting him to do so.

 Following his death in Paris, he was succeeded by his nephew Jean-François Paul de Gondi, cardinal of Retz.